aws-powertools/powertools-lambda-typescript/docs/getting-started/lambda-layers.md

     }
     ```

-    If you use `esbuild` to bundle your code, make sure to exclude `@aws-lambda-powertools/*` and `@aws-sdk/*` from being bundled since the packages are already present the layer:
+    If you use `esbuild` to bundle your code, make sure to exclude `@aws-lambda-powertools/*` from being bundled since the packages are already present in the layer:

     ```typescript
     new NodejsFunction(this, 'Function', {